datagram1/twint/README.md

-# TWINT - Twitter Intelligence Tool
+# TWINTMYSQL - Twitter Intelligence Tool with MYSQL Database Support
+This is a branch from twintproject at https://github.com/twintproject/twint

 >No authentication.
 No API.
 No limits.